Dahaad: Episodes

-Filming
+Production

 The shooting of Dahaad was done in a small village in Rajasthan.

 Release

 The trailer of Dahaad was released on May 3, 2023.

 The series premiered at 73rd Berlin International Film Festival, Germany on February 22, 2023.

 Dahaad released on 12 May 2023 on Amazon Prime Video in 240 countries.

 Reception

 Bollywood Hungama rated 4 stars out of 5 and wrote "On the whole, Dahaad is one of the finest shows to have come out in the Indian digital space.
 It boasts of powerful performances, a taut script and terrific direction, and most importantly, it also makes an important comment on caste and gender discrimination."

 Saibal Chatterjee of NDTV rated Dahaad 4 out of 5 stars and wrote "The eight-part show, created by Zoya Akhtar and Reema Kagti and produced by Excel Media and Tiger Baby, is devoid of the visceral and the explosive.
 It has no major action scenes, no chase sequences and no playing to the gallery by the law enforcers on the trail of a psychopath.
 What the series does have is the spark to make the most of a classic crime-and-punishment tale rendered as piercing, rooted social chronicle."

 Shubhra Gupta of The Indian Express wrote "Net net, Dahaad starts off with a great deal of promise (the first two episodes are zingers), ensnaring us with its stunning locations, but finally it comes off only intermittently engaging."

 Shilajit Mitra of The Hindu wrote "I found the deliberate middle episodes of the series to be the most engaging.
 Varma, calm and methodical as he goes about his job, is an entertaining foil to Sinha.
 The series has fun with Anjali reining in her textbook feistiness and learning to work with evidence and clues.
 Gulshan Devaiah—cast against type as a reassuring voice of reason—and Sohum Shah as a slimy, repentant officer are excellent on the sides.
 It all goes to pot in the climax, which felt rushed and underwhelming for a series of this caliber.
 Did ideas suddenly dry up on the page?
 Were the makers going for a second season before budgets were pulled?"

 The Times of India wrote "Dahaad brings up something we’ve seen in various Indian dramas like Raveena Tandon’s Aranyak and Dhrashti Dhami’s Duranga, among others.
 Like these shows, many characters are introduced and seen across the first few episodes, simmering in their own worlds until they are brought together."

 A critic from Hindustan Times praised Reema Kagti and Zoya Akhtar and wrote "Dahaad is controlled and superbly orchestrated, never giving way to the sensational tone of serial killer crusades and dramatic monologues with wide-eyed close-ups."